Blog · Review Essay · Last reviewed June 25, 2026

 The procurement lesson is equally sharp.
 Agencies often buy systems by specifying requirements in advance, transferring responsibility to vendors, and measuring compliance with the contract rather than usefulness in public life.
 That pattern is dangerous for AI.
 Model behavior depends on data, prompts, thresholds, interfaces, human review, escalation rights, monitoring, update cycles, and organizational incentives.
 Buying the tool is not the same as governing the service.

-Pahlka's January 2024 Senate testimony on AI and government customer experience made this point in contemporary form: capacity and digital fundamentals are preconditions for thoughtful AI use.
-The testimony argued that government needs the internal ability to understand, operate, and manage technology, not only more mandates or vendor products.
+Pahlka's January 10, 2024 Senate testimony on AI and government customer experience made this point in contemporary form: capacity and competency are preconditions for thoughtful AI use.
+The testimony warned that both heavy constraint and headlong adoption can fail if agencies lack the ability to deploy technology thoughtfully.
 That is the bridge between the book and the current AI moment.

 The deepest AI lesson is about feedback.
 A public system must be able to notice when its categories are wrong, when users are harmed, when staff are inventing workarounds, when the model's output conflicts with reality, and when the official metric is drifting away from public value.
 Without that loop, automation becomes a way to harden institutional fiction.